Chode-Nithin/Fake-Image-Detection/README.md

 ---

-# Image Authenticity Detection
+# Fake Image Detection

 ## Problem Statement

-Develop a system to detect the authenticity of images, distinguishing between real and fake images using machine learning techniques.
+The rise of AI-generated fake images poses significant challenges in various fields, including media integrity and security.
+These convincing fakes can spread misinformation and create mistrust.
+To address this issue, we have developed a machine learning-based app to detect the authenticity of images.

 ## Model and Techniques